williamle8300/anthem/README.md

  • spiff-up Menu Buttons

- • keybindings for selection: select all, deselect, ...
+ • new keybindings: shift for menu buttons, for select all, deselect, invert selection

  /Stage 2: Alpha [3]